 The best cash back credit cards help you maximize the cash back rewards you earn on everyday purchases.
 If you’re trying to decide between the Amex Blue Cash Everyday card versus the Bank of America Cash Rewards card, determine where your money goes every month.

 If a lot of your everyday spending goes toward groceries and gas, you’ll probably want to consider the Blue Cash Everyday card.
-With 3% cash back at U.S. supermarkets and 2% cash back at U.S. gas stations and select U.S. department stores, you can maximize your cash back every time you make a grocery run or fill up the gas tank.
+With 3% cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1%) and 2% cash back at U.S. gas stations and select U.S. department stores, you can maximize your cash back every time you make a grocery run or fill up the gas tank.

-If your everyday spending is a little more variable, you might want to consider the Bank of America Customized Cash Rewards card.
+If your everyday spending is a little more variable or you’re maxing out the supermarket limit that Amex has, you might want to consider the Bank of America Customized Cash Rewards card.
 With the ability to customize your 3% cash back category every calendar month, you can plan ahead and maximize your cash back on whatever category of purchase you’re most likely to make that month.

 If you’re planning a vacation, for example, switch your 3% cash back rewards to travel before you book plane tickets.
 Thinking about taking on a home improvement project this summer?
 Make sure your Bank of America customized rewards are set to “home improvement” before you get started.